ms-iot/content/en-US/win10/samples/arduino-wiring/WeatherStation.md

 {% include VerifiedVersion.md %}

-Learn how to create an Arduino Wiring sketch on Raspberry Pi 2 and set up your own Weather Station using the power of Lightning.
-Gathering weather data from your surroundings is as easy as connecting a [Sparkfun Weather Shield](https://www.sparkfun.com/products/12081) to your Raspberry Pi 2 and deploying a UWP app.
+Learn how to create an Arduino Wiring sketch on Raspberry Pi 2 or 3 and set up your own Weather Station using the power of Lightning.
+Gathering weather data from your surroundings is as easy as connecting a [Sparkfun Weather Shield](https://www.sparkfun.com/products/12081) to your Raspberry Pi 2 or 3 and deploying a UWP app.
 This shield mainly utilizes two sensors, the [HTU21D Humidity and Temperature Sensor](https://www.sparkfun.com/products/12064) and the [MPL3115A2 Altitude/Pressure Sensor](https://www.sparkfun.com/products/11084), but is also expandable to read wind and rain levels.
 You can replicate this entire project with the shield itself or with the individual sensors.

 Read on to get started!